Candidates should be able to properly maintain a Linux filesystem using system utilities. This objective includes manipulating standard filesystems.

 so that they can be taken into use at boot time by a swapon

-xfs_info shows the filesystem geometry. xfs_info is equivalent to invoking xfs_growfs with the -n option.
+xfs_info shows the filesystem geometry for an XFS filesystem. xfs_info is equivalent to invoking xfs_growfs with the -n option.

 xfs_check checks whether an XFS filesystem is consistent.
-It is normally run only when there is reason to believe that the filesystem has a consistency problem.
+It is needed only when there is reason to believe that the filesystem has a consistency problem.
+Since XFS is a Journalling filesystem, which allows it to retain filesystem consistency, there should be little need to ever run xfs_check.

 xfs_repair repairs corrupt or damaged XFS filesystems. xfs_repair will attempt to find the raw device associated with the specified block device and will use the raw device instead.
 Regardless, the filesystem to be repaired must be unmounted, otherwise, the resulting filesystem may become inconsistent or corrupt.